Skip to content

 MethodPathDescription

-GET/auth/social/:provider/loginInitiate social login flow
+GET/auth/social/:provider/loginInitiate social login

-GET/auth/social/:provider/registerInitiate social registration flow
+GET/auth/social/:provider/registerInitiate social registration

-GET/auth/social/:provider/completeTier 1 completion endpoint (receives ?ref= from _ops)
+GET/auth/social/:provider/completeTier 1 completion (receives ?ref= from _ops)

 GET/auth/social-password-setupSet password after social registration

-POST/auth/social-password-setupSubmit password setup form
+POST/auth/social-password-setupSubmit password setup

 GET/auth/social-contact-infoCollect missing contact info

-POST/auth/social-contact-infoSubmit contact info form
+POST/auth/social-contact-infoSubmit contact info

-Section titled “OIDC Interaction Routes (mounted under {oidcPath})”
+Section titled “OIDC interaction routes (under {oidcPath})”

 MethodPathDescription